 …born at 28 weeks

 The vast majority of twins born at 28 weeks survive in high-income countries.
-But you’re in for quite a long stay in the Neonatal Intensive Care Unit (NICU).
+But they are in for quite a long stay at the Neonatal Intensive Care Unit (NICU).

 …born at 29 weeks

 Twins born at 29 weeks require treatment with oxygen, surfactant, and mechanical assistance to help them breathe.
 They’ll need help eating.